-Floyd And Conor To Take Home Over $100 Million After Tonight’s Fight– Win Or Lose
+Floyd And Conor To Take Home More Than $100 Million After Tonight’s Fight — Win Or Lose

 — Sky Sports Boxing ???? (@SkySportsBoxing) August 26, 2017

 Conor beat Mayweather on the scale though.
-The Irishman weighed in at 153 lbs while Floyd came in at 145 lbs.
+The Irishman weighed in at 153 lbs. while Floyd came in at 145 lbs.
 Mcgregor played to the crowd of Irish supporters, beating his chest and boasting about his physical superiority over his rival.
 As the BBC notes, some had called Conor subdued during the final press conference before the fight as if he’d finally come to the realization that he was no match for Floyd.
 But he showed none of that supposed humility at the weigh-in.

 Who do you think will win the McGregor-Mayweather fight.
 Let us know your predictions in the comments below.